njenan/turbulence/README.md

 ![Example Turbulence Report](./example-report.png)

+For convenience, `trb` is also available as an alias for `turbulence` on the command line, so the commands:

+    turbulence my_test_plan.turbulence

+is equivalent to:

+    trb my_test_plan.turbulence

 ### Contributing
 Before submitting a pull request, please make sure that your changes are covered by proper tests, and review the [Style Guide](./STYLE_GUIDE.md).
 All code should pass the linter.
 Run `npm run all` to run the full regression test suite and linter checks.